k4io/updated-neko-paste-rust/README.md

   - ESP for pretty much everything
   - Weapon Icons (Sprites) for held items and hotbar esp
   - Unity GUI Rendering

+: k4io

+it doesnt build i cant remember if i deleted the original game_object class you will have to check and paste it in, i believe some features do not work anymore due to being patched also.